Multifidelity sensor placement in Bayesian state estimation problems: Conclusion

 Numerical results show that both algorithms effectively optimize the D-optimality criterion, with the iterative approach consistently performing better than the greedy strategy.
 While accurate state reconstruction is not the primary goal of D-optimal design, the greedy and iterative algorithms produce accurate state reconstructions, with the iterative approach performing slightly better.
 Across a range of sensor costs and noise levels, the greedy algorithm exhibits intuitive selection behavior by favoring sensors with lower cost-to-noise ratios, whereas the iterative method more aggressively exploits fidelity to enhance information gain.
 As the budget increases, the differing selection mechanisms of the two algorithms become increasingly apparent across cost and noise regimes.

 Looking ahead, these results motivate the application of the proposed methods to a broader class of state estimation and inverse problems.
 In addition, the submodularity of the objective in~\eqref{prop:monotone} can be exploited to further reduce the number of evaluations in the greedy search.
 Since each candidate’s marginal gain decreases as the selected set grows, one can apply an \emph{accelerated} or \emph{lazy greedy} strategy~\cite{Minoux,Leskovec}, which maintains a priority queue of upper bounds and updates them only when necessary.
 This idea, previously explored in D-optimal design for the single-fidelity case in~\cite{Robertazzi}, preserves the theoretical guarantees of the standard greedy algorithm while substantially lowering computational cost.
 We aim to explore this in a subsequent work, combining it with the Sherman-Morrison updates to further accelerate large-scale sensor selection.
+Another natural extension would be to examine our algorithms on an arbitrary number of sensor fidelity levels and costs.
+An additional interesting direction of future work would be to examine this proposed framework under a different optimality criterion, such as A-optimality, which focus on different uncertainty reductions and could lead to different placement of sensors.